xlash123/khux-re-api/Getting UUID.md

 16. Select the 8th item from the bottom
 17. You should see something like `{"UUID":"<data here>","deviceType":2 ...`
 18. Highlight the data after "UUID" in between the quotation marks and click copy.
+19. Note what number comes after **deviceType**.
+This is also required.

 Congrats!
 You now have your UUID!
 Keep this a secret from others as it is the only data needed to log into an account.